 👩🏽🍳 How do you make a berry galette from scratch?

 I love the rustic nature of the galette – you don’t need a ton of “folding” experience, and it tastes just as delicious when it comes out of the oven.
-There are three steps for making a galette.

-Prepare the berry filling
+Prepare the berry filling and fold the galette

 To prepare the filling, I add granulated sugar (with some Turbinado but any sugar would do), and a small squeeze of lemon juice.
-You can also add vanilla extract to give it a nice nutty flavor and toss them together.
-Then, add the flour and toss them to give them some structure.
+You can add vanilla extract to give it a nice nutty flavor and toss them together.
+Then, add flour and toss them to give them some structure.

 Brush the folded galette with egg wash